 Can I Give Trazodone To My Aggressive Dog?

-Dr. Wayne L. Hunthausen explains in a blog that he may administer Trazodone to dogs who exhibit aggressive behaviors during regular vet checkups to minimize any distress to the dog and any harm done to the doctors and assistants trying to examine the dog.
+Dr. Wayne L. Hunthausen explains in a blog that he may administer Trazodone to dogs who exhibit aggressive behaviors during regular vet checkups to minimize any distress and harm done to the doctors and assistants trying to examine the dog.

-Dr. Hunthausen believes that dog owners need to train their dogs as puppies to get rid of any aggressive behaviors because that is when they are most open to learning.
+Dr. Hunthausen believes that dog owners need to train their dogs as puppies to eliminate any aggressive behaviors because that is when they are most open to learning.

 However, some people adopt older dogs and don’t want to give them up due to some aggressive tendencies.

-If you’re dealing with an older dog who is aggressive, Trazodone might be a good solution to help you safely get through a training period.
+If you’re dealing with an aggressive older dog, Trazodone might be an excellent solution to help you safely get through a training period.

-While training a dog to correct any kind of undesirable behaviors, rewards work much better than scolding.
+While training a dog to correct undesirable behaviors, rewards work much better than scolding.

-Instead of only yelling at your dog when they are doing something wrong, try rewarding them with delicious treats and praise when they exhibit positive behaviors.
+Instead of only yelling at your dog when doing something wrong, try rewarding them with delicious treats and praise when they exhibit positive behaviors.

 Dr. Hunthausen suggests using meats or cheeses since these treats are highly desirable to dogs.

-Remember that yelling at your dog can trigger even more aggression from them, so the best thing to do when your dog is being aggressive is to simply walk away and ignore them.
+Remember that yelling at your dog can trigger even more aggression from them, so the best thing to do when your dog is aggressive is to walk away and ignore them.

 What Are The Dosages For Trazodone In Dogs?